vuestorefront/storefront-ui/apps/docs/components/components/chip.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
----
-# Chip

-Chip allow selection of a single possibility from a set of options.
+description: Chip allow selection of a single possibility from a set of options.
 They are a good alternative to toggle buttons, radio buttons, and single select menus.
 When `deletable` prop is set to `false` it can be selected and work as filter.
 When it's set to true, it disappears when clicked.
+---
+# Chip

+{{ $frontmatter.description }}

 <Generate />